 When you report a driver to the DMV, they may make the driver take a new driving test.

-If the DMV decides they do not have the proper skills to be on the road, they could suspend the driver’s license.
+If the DMV decides they do not have the proper skills to be on the road, the driver could face punishment like having their license suspended.
 And if you report to CHP, they might also choose to report the driver to the DMV.

 Victim of Reckless Driving in California?
 Wells Call Injury Lawyers Are Here to Help

 Wells Call Injury Lawyers are experienced personal injury attorneys in California.
 If you were the victim of a reckless driving or road rage accident, we can help.

 We have a strong record of achieving successful outcomes for our clients.
 We are proud to have been granted numerous awards and recognitions in our field.